wazuh/wazuh-documentation/source/amazon/services/supported-services/clb.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh module for AWS provides capabilities to monitor AWS based services.
-Learn about Amazon CLB in this section of our documentation.
+  :description: A Classic Load Balancer makes routing decisions at either the transport layer or the application layer.
+Learn more about Amazon CLB in this section.

 .. _amazon_clb: